VincentBounce/Windows-Context-Menu-Tools/README.md

 - To use it, right click on your BitLocker locked external drive → *Lock BitLocker Drive* → Click *Yes*.

-💿 To install this tool separately, just run `Lock-BitLocker-Drive.reg` and confirm 3 dialog boxes.
+💿 To install this tool separately, just run `TOOL_Lock-BitLocker-Drive.reg` and confirm 3 dialog boxes.
 To install [bundle it's here](#-install-all-tools).

 ---